brandur/org/drafts/aws-static-complete.md

 By putting file sychronization to our S3 bucket into a Make task, we've made deployments pretty easy, but we can do even better.
-By running that same task in a Travis build for the project, we can make sure that anytime new code gets merged into master, our static site will update accordingly with complete autonomy.
+By running that same task in a Travis build for the project, we'll make sure that anytime new code gets merged into master, our static site will update accordingly with complete autonomy.